 The police, bolstered by strong support from China, have become increasingly aggressive against protestors.
 Many have been needlessly beaten up and arrested.
 One teenager was even shot.
 Beijing has boosted the number of troops along the Hong Kong border, keeping it ready when invasive policies have to be adopted.

 Martin Lee Chu-ming, called the grandfather of Hong Kong democracy, is very apprehensive about the future of his city.
-He was not only the founding chairperson of Hong Kong’s first political party but also played a crucial role in drafting the Basic Law that gives the citizens the freedom they currently enjoy.
-Lee believes that the protests are Hong Kong’s way of proving that Beijing’s power is not invincible.
+He was not only the founding chairperson of the city’s first political party, but also played a crucial role in drafting the Basic Law that gives the citizens the freedom they currently enjoy.
+Lee believes that the protests are the city’s way of proving that Beijing’s power is not invincible.
 He is also critical about how the police have slowly become okay with using violence.

 “Carrie Lam’s administration is dysfunctional.
 The police are now in effect governing Hong Kong.
 The extreme tactical force they’re using has bred public loathing and resentment… Each evening I watch the live television coverage and don’t go to bed until I see the kids have made it home safely,” he said to The Conversation.

 The concern over Hong Kong’s future is putting the city’s economy in jeopardy.
 “We found modest net outflow from HKD deposits in Hong Kong and modest net inflow of FX [forex] deposits in Singapore,” Goldman Sachs Group said in a recent note to investors (The Straits Times).
 In August, local currency deposits registered the biggest decline in over a year.

 Kyle Bass, the founder of Hayman Capital Management, warned that Hong Kong is facing the threat of a “severe” economic collapse as protests continue.
 He predicted that the city’s foreign exchange reserves will continue to deplete in October, while a significant chunk of capital will flee the region over the next 12 to 18 months.